Katharine Hepburn: Film, television, and theatre (1971–1983)

 During the summer of 1976, Hepburn starred in the low-budget family film Olly Olly Oxen Free.
 The feature failed to find a major-studio distributor and was finally released independently in 1978.
 Because of its poor distribution, it played in relatively few theaters, resulting in one of the biggest misfires of Hepburn's career.
 The screenwriter James Prideaux, who worked with Hepburn, later wrote that it "died at the moment of release" and referred to it as her "lost film".
 Hepburn claimed the main reason she had done it was the opportunity to ride in a hot-air balloon.
 The television movie The Corn Is Green (1979), which was filmed in Wales, followed.
 It was the last of ten films Hepburn made with George Cukor, and gained her a third Emmy nomination.

 By the 1980s, Hepburn had developed a noticeable tremor, giving her a permanently shaking head.
 She did not work for two years, saying in a television interview, "I've had my day—let the kids scramble and sweat it out."
 During this period she saw the Broadway production On Golden Pond, and was impressed by its depiction of an elderly married couple coping with the difficulties of old age.
 Jane Fonda had purchased the screen rights for her father, actor Henry Fonda, and Hepburn sought to play opposite him in the role of quirky Ethel Thayer.
 On Golden Pond was a success, the second-highest-grossing film of 1981.
 It demonstrated how energetic the 74-year-old Hepburn was, as she dived fully clothed into Squam Lake and gave a lively singing performance.
 The film won her a second BAFTA and a record fourth Academy Award.
-Henry Fonda won his only Academy Award for his role in the movie, the third male screen legend (after James Stewart and Humphrey Bogart) who won his only Academy Award acting alongside Hepburn.
 Homer Dickens, in his book on Hepburn, notes that it was widely considered a sentimental win, "a tribute to her enduring career".

 Hepburn also returned to the stage in 1981.
 She received a second Tony nomination for her portrayal in The West Side Waltz of a septuagenarian widow with a zest for life.
 Variety observed that the role was "an obvious and entirely acceptable version of [Hepburn's] own public image".
 Walter Kerr of The New York Times wrote of Hepburn and her performance, "One mysterious thing she has learned to do is breathe unchallengeable life into lifeless lines."
 She hoped to make a film out of the production, but nobody purchased the rights.
 Hepburn's reputation as one of America's best loved actors was firmly established by this point, as she was named favorite movie actress in a survey by People magazine and again won the popularity award from People's Choice.